nuexq/tkrar/README.md

 # tkrar

-A simple CLI tool written in Rust to count frequency of words in a file or a directory.
+A fast and feature-rich CLI tool written in Rust to count frequency of words in a file or a directory.

 **Name origin:**
 The name **tkrar** (تكرار) comes from the Arabic word for *repetition* or *frequency*.